matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 ![The Lenovo Miix 630 tablet](/images/blog/00005/gallery/lenovo-miix-630-closed-front.jpg)

 Just like the Surface Pro, the keyboard serves as a cover for the front of the device, but it also acts as the kickstand as well.
-The keyboard cover is very well designed, and is similar to the HP ENVY x2 (which in turn is based on the Qualcomm Reference Design for this platform).
+The keyboard cover is very well designed and is like the HP ENVY x2 (which in turn is based on the Qualcomm Reference Design for this platform).
 It attaches with powerful magnets at the bottom of the device and requires a bit of force to remove.
 Also like the Surface Pro, the keyboard also folds behind the device when you want to use it in Tablet mode without having to remove the cover entirely.

 The Lenovo Digital Pen attaches to the cover with a built-in holder that cannot be removed, and just like the Surface Pro the pen can also magnetically attach to the right side of the device when you are not using it.
-I would recommend using the built-in holder when transporting the Pen, since it is very likely to fall off.
-I don't have a lot to say about the accuracy or quality of the Pen itself, I only ever use it for annotating documents and never for drawing anything, but it seems to work well and is fairly similar to the Surface Pen.
+I would recommend using the built-in holder when transporting the pen, since it is very likely to fall off.
+I don't have a lot to say about the accuracy or quality of the pen itself, I only ever use it for annotating documents and never for drawing anything, but it seems to work well and is like the Surface pen.

 The device itself has very few ports on it, just a single USB-C Port and a Headphone jack.
 To save space on the device, the SD Card and SIM Card share the same slot and is easily opened with the removal tool.
 If you require additional ports or would like to use USB A devices you have the option of using the device with a USB-C Hub.
-I had the [MECO 7 in 1 USB-C Hub](https://www.amazon.ca/gp/product/B07C5V1GJD/) and it worked perfectly and supported charging as well.
+I had a basic USB-C hub and it worked perfectly, and supported charging as well.
 It also works perfectly with a regular USB-C to USB A adapter as well.
 I normally use Bluetooth headphones now, but the few times I had to plug in my headphones it sounded perfectly fine.
 It even supported the microphone on my Jabra headset.

 ## Hardware Specifications ##